 Submission ID Key Points of Submission Analysis State Interest?
 Yes/No Recommendation Significant Change?
 Both Logan and Gold Coast City Council have been undertaking extensive rehabilitation projects along the Albert River during 2018.
 The submission identifies that the mapping available appears to be lacking regarding the values of the waterways.
 The submission states that further growth in the area could impact upon the wildlife corridor along waterways and requests that Council carries out an independent flora and fauna survey, with the findings to be made public.
 Environmental impact assessments should be undertaken before any decisions are made, with alternative solutions sought if the biodiversity cannot be protected and enhanced.
 5. The concerns raised in the submission regarding the Tamborine Investigation Area include lack of infrastructure, proposed location at the base of Tamborine Mountain and lack of information.
 The submission does not support further subdivision in the area.
-An Ecological Assessment Report prepared in accordance with Planning Scheme Policy 5 - Ecological Assessment is required to submitted with a development application to demonstrate compliance with the above provision.
-4. The draft Planning Scheme identifies watercourses in a number of overlay maps including: OM 4D MSES - Waterways and Wetlands - High Ecological Value Waters (Watercourse); and associated Buffer Areas of 100 metres from either side of the watercourse.
+Scheme Policy 5 - Ecological Assessment is required to submitted with a development application to demonstrate compliance with the above provision.
+4. The draft Planning Scheme identifies watercourses in a number of overlay maps including: OM 4D MSES - Waterways and Wetlands - High Ecological Value Waters (Watercourse); and associated Buffer Areas of 100 metres from either side of the watercourses.
 OM 4E MLES - Local watercourses include stream orders (a).
-2; (b).
-3 and 4; and (c).
-5 to 7, as well as associated buffer areas of 10, 25 and 50 metres respectively.
-The Environmental Significance Overlay Code addresses water quality performance outcomes for state and locally significant waterways and wetlands, and requires that the water quality objectives of the Environmental Protection (Water) Policy 2009 be achieved.
-In regard to the submission's concerns surrounding future growth and its impact on wildlife corridors, Ecological Assessment Reports, prepared in accordance with Planning Scheme Policy 5 - Ecological Assessment, are required to be submitted as part of an application where development is proposed in areas mapped within MSES and MLES and where environmental impacts may be triggered or environmental values can be enhanced.
-5. At this stage, the planning scheme does not support the creation of new lots at Tamborine (refer to the Tamborine Investigation Area policy of the Strategic Framework).
-The policy of the draft Planning Scheme requires that an investigation of the Tamborine Rural Living Area be undertaken prior to considering any potential rural residential re-subdivision opportunities.
-Until such time that an investigation is undertaken, and the outcomes of the investigation identify any potential opportunities, the draft Planning Scheme seeks to uphold the current planning policy in not supporting the creation of any additional lots.
-It is not pro PLSS18/000224 The submission raises concerns regarding the application of the Flood Hazard Overlay over the Canungra Rise Estate.
+2; PLSS18/000224 The submission raises concerns regarding the application of the Flood Hazard Overlay over the Canungra Rise Estate.
 The 1% AEP event is shown on land that has been filled well above the flood levels, showing newly created lots as flood prone.
-It is requested that the mapping be adjusted.
-The concerns raised in the submission regarding the flood hazard overlay mapping are noted.
+It is requested that the mapping be adjusted. mapping are noted.
 The Flood Hazard Overlay in the draft Planning Scheme uses the best flood information available to Council for the 1% Annual Exceedance Probability (AEP) modelled flood event.
-A review of the flood mapping applicable to Canungra Creek is currently being undertaken.
-However, this updated information is unlikely to inform the initial version of the Scenic Rim Planning Scheme.
-Notwithstanding, in the interim section 46 of the Planning Act 2016 provides the opportunity for Council to issue an Exemption Certificate if the development was categorised as assessable development only because of particular circumstances that no longer apply; or the development was categorised as assessable development applications where the development would otherwise have been accepted.
-No No change.
+A review of the flood No No change.
 N/A